ReasonFoundDecoy/mct-wiki/slimefun/SensibleToolbox/commands.md

 This command lets you update the setting of a given [Configuration](../SensibleToolbox/configuration.md) item.
 </dl>

-/stb setcfg \<item> \<new-value>\
-This command lets you update the setting of a given [Configuration](../SensibleToolbox/configuration.md) item.

 ### Forcing a Save
 <dl><dt>/stb save<br></dt>

 This command forces an immediate save to database of all persisted data.
 Data is normally saved every 30 seconds (but see the <strong>save_interval</strong> [Configuration](../SensibleToolbox/configuration.md) item), and when the server is stopped or reloaded, but you can use this command to force a save if necessary.
 </dl>

-/stb save\
-This command forces an immediate save to database of all persisted data.
-Data is normally saved every 30 seconds (but see the **save\_interval** [Configuration](../SensibleToolbox/configuration.md) item), and when the server is stopped or reloaded, but you can use this command to force a save if necessary.

 ### Displaying Known Blocks
 <dl><dt>/stb show [-w &lt;world-name&gt;] [-type &lt;item-id&gt;] [&lt;location&gt;]<br></dt>